EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 A few features of symlinks include: renaming the symlink, crossing partitions (between an SD card and an internal SSD for example), and creating multiple symlinks to the same file.

+It is recommended you symlink your folders inside of the folders created by EmuDeck.
+For example, if you would like to symlink a PlayStation 2 ROM folder, symlink this folder inside of the `Emulation/roms/ps2` folder instead of overwriting the `ps2` folder.

 #### Use Cases

 Let's go over a few use cases specifically pertaining EmuDeck:

-* If you wanted to install EmuDeck on multiple storage devices, you could instead install EmuDeck to the internal SSD and symlink ROM folders from the various storage devices to the `Emulation` folder on the internal SSD.
+* If you wanted to install EmuDeck on multiple storage devices, you could instead install EmuDeck to the internal SSD and symlink ROM folders from the various storage devices to the ROM folders within the `Emulation` folder on the internal SSD.
 * If you had a large texture pack folder or a large folder of any sort, you could place this folder on your removable storage device and symlink it to its expected location on the internal SSD.
 * If you wanted to symlink your NAS to your `Emulation` folder.